What is material stiffness?

 The extent to which an object resists deformation in response to an applied force is called stiffness.
 Modulus literally means a “measure”.
 Young’s modulus [ or modulus of elasticity in tension] is the mechanical property that measures tensile stiffness of a solid material.

-READ ALSO: How do you promote a new classified website?
+READ ALSO: How do you use the word stole?

 What is the difference between stiffness and toughness?